 Creating Effective Metadata

 Promotional image.
 Each promoted in-app purchase requires a unique promotional image that best represents the in-app purchase.
 This image appears on your App Store product page; on the Today, Games, and Apps tabs if your content is featured; and can appear in search results.
+Please note that only non-consumable in-app purchases will show up in search results.

 Promotional images should not be screenshots, and should not be confused with your app icon.